mikhel1984/sonata/README.md

 * _struct_ - base data structures
 * [units](https://github.com/mikhel1984/lc/wiki/Example:-units) - units conversation and other operations

 Program includes a help system for most of the functions and modules.
-It also can be translated to other languages.
-Available now languages:
+It is available in such languages as:
 * _English (default)_
 * _Esperanto (eo)_
 * _Russian (ru)_

 **Sonata LC** works in standard **Lua** interpreter.
-It is oriended on version _5.3_, but most of the functions are compatible also with _5.1_ and _5.2_ versions.
+It is oriended on version _5.3_, but most of the functions are compatible with _5.1_ version.
 In order to run it, call

     lua sonata.lua